Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 ```

 ### Changes
-It is possible to create changes in TOPdesk when granting or revoking an entitlement in HelloID.
+It is possible to create changes in Topdesk when granting or revoking an entitlement in HelloID.
 The content of the changes is managed in a JSON file.
 The local HelloID agent needs to read this file.

-Please use the exampleChanges.json as a template to build you're own.
+Please use the change_example.json as a template to build you're own.

 The change JSON file has the following structure: